It may be the Sunshine State, but it rains in Florida every now and then. It’s a little humid sometimes too…

 - Drylok will adhere to latex or oil-based paints, but it loses its water resistance due to the nature of those types of paint.

 - You can technically tint Drylok, but it’s not recommended.
-It’s better to use the Drylok as a white base-coat and put a finishing coat of whatever color you want.
+It’s better to use the Drylok as a white base coat and put a finishing coat of whatever color you want.

 - Two coats of Drylok are needed to qualify for warranty protection.

-- And speaking of the warranty…it’s covered for 18 years.
+- And speaking of the warranty… it’s covered for 18 years.
 For the record, that’s longer than most people stay in the same house.

 Step 1: Prep your walls

-This part is easy, if pretty time-consuming.
+This part is easy but time-consuming.

 I will assume that your walls don’t have paint on them already.